malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     targets/MCU_VENDOR/MCU_FAMILY/MCU/Board/PinNames.h
     targets/MCU_VENDOR/PinNamesTypes.h

+>> [MS] I'm not sure what's the purpose of PinNamesTypes.h in relation with ArduinoUno

 # Detailed design

-To achieve meaningful portability of application code across various Mbed enabled boards that are Arduino Uno compliant, the pin names used for the connector pins should be common across these boards.
+To achieve meaningful portability of application code across various Mbed Enabled boards that are Arduino Uno compliant, the pin names used for the connector pins should be common across these boards.
 This document describes a set of rules on how and where to define these pins in the board support package.

 ### Arduino Uno (Rev3) connector Pins

 All Arduino Uno (Rev3) form factor Mbed controller boards should define D0-D15 & A0-A5 pins as a default standard.
 These pins should be defined in PinNames.h file within a PinName enum.
-The prefix ARDUINO_UNO_ distinguishes these pins from pins defined for other custom/common connectors that may have similar pin names.
+The prefix `ARDUINO_UNO_` distinguishes these pins from pins defined for other custom or common connectors that may have similar pin names.

     // Arduino Uno (Rev3) connector pin connection naming
     // Px_xx relates to the processor pin connected to the Arduino Uno (Rev3) connector pin